Ernst Thälmann

-Family and early years
+Early life, family, and education

-Ernst Thälmann's parents, Johannes Thälmann (called 'Jan'; 11 April 1857, Weddern (Holstein) – 31 October 1933), a farmworker, and Mary-Magdalene (née Kohpeiss; 8 November 1857, Kirchwerder – 9 March 1927) married in 1884 in Hamburg.
-Ernst's parents had no party affiliation; in contrast to his father, his mother was deeply religious.

-After Ernst's birth, his parents took over a pub near the Port of Hamburg.
+Thälmann was born in Hamburg on 16 April 1886, His parents, Johannes "Jan" Thälmann (11 April 1857, Weddern (Holstein) – 31 October 1933), a farmworker, and Mary-Magdalene (née Kohpeiss; 8 November 1857, Kirchwerder – 9 March 1927), married in 1884 in Hamburg.
+They had no party affiliation; in contrast to his father, his mother was deeply religious.
+After his birth, his parents took over a pub near the Port of Hamburg.
 On 4 April 1887, his sister Frieda was born (died 8 July 1967 in Hamburg).
 In March 1892, Thälmann's parents were convicted and sentenced to two years in prison because they had fenced stolen goods or had taken them for debt payment.

-Ernst and Frieda were placed in separate foster families.
-Thälmann's parents were released early; his mother in May, and his father in October 1893.
-His parents' offense was used 36 years later in the campaign against Ernst Thälmann.
+Thälmann and his sister Frieda were placed in separate foster families.
+Thälmann's parents were released early, his mother in May, and his father in October 1893.
+His parents' offense was used 36 years later in the campaign against him.
 From 1893 to 1900, Thälmann attended elementary school.
-He later described history, natural history, folklore, mathematics, gymnastics and sports as his favorite subjects.
-However, he did not like religion.
+He later described history, natural history, folklore, mathematics, gymnastics, and sports as his favorite subjects; he did not like religion.
 In the mid-1890s, his parents opened a vegetable, coal and wagon shop in Eilbek, a suburb of Hamburg.
-The young Ernst worked in the business after school and did his schoolwork in the morning before classes started.
+The young Thälmann worked in the business after school and did his schoolwork in the morning before classes started.
 Despite this burden, Thälmann was a good student who enjoyed learning.
-He wanted to become a teacher or to learn a trade, but his parents refused to lend him financial support.
+He wanted to become a teacher or to learn a trade but his parents refused to lend him financial support.
 He had to continue working in his parents' business, causing much sorrow and conflict with his parents.
-Therefore, he sought a job as an unskilled worker in the port.
-Here the ten-year-old Thälmann came in contact with the port workers on strike from November 1896 till February 1897 in the bitter labor dispute known as the Hamburg Docker's Strike 1896/97.
+As a result, he sought a job as an unskilled worker in the port.
+The ten-year-old Thälmann came in contact with the port workers on strike from November 1896 till February 1897 in the bitter labor dispute known as the Hamburg Docker's Strike 1896–1897.